Batch Codes for Asynchronous Recovery of Data: Hypergraph Theory

-Observe that $F^{(r)}(\eta;\kappa,s) \triangleq f^{(r)}(\eta;\kappa,s)-1$ is the maximum size (number of edges) of an $r$-graph \vit{with no set of $\kappa$ vertices containing} $s$ or more hyperedges.
-The resolution of the case $f^{(3)}(\eta;6,3)$, known as the $(6,3)$-problem, by Ruzsa and Szemer\'edi~\cite{ruzsa} is a classical result in extremal combinatorics.
-Erd\H os, Frankl and R\"odl~\cite{erdos} extended this result to any fixed $r$, also giving an easier construction for the lower bound, solving the so-called $(3r-3,3)$-problem.
-There are various later generalisations of~\cite{ruzsa} and~\cite{erdos}, see for example~\cite{alon} and the references therein, and the survey~\cite{furedi}.
+In~\cite{brown1}, \cite{brown2}, Brown, Erd\H os and S\'os pose the following extremal combinatorial problems on $\varrho$-graphs.
+Let $f^{(\varrho)}(n;\kappa,s)$ denote the smallest $t$ such that every $\varrho$-graph on $n$ vertices with $t$ hyperedges contains at least one sub-$\varrho$-graph on $\kappa$ vertices with $s$ hyperedges.
+Therefore $f^{(\varrho)}(n;\kappa,s)-1$ is the maximum size of an $\varrho$-graph whose no set of $\kappa$ vertices contain $s$ or more hyperedges.
+The authors are interested in bounds on this quantity for fixed $\varrho$, $\kappa$ and $s$.
+The resolution of the first interesting open case $f^{(3)}(n;6,3)$, known as the $(6,3)$-problem, by Ruzsa and Szemer\'edi~\cite{ruzsa} is a classical result in extremal combinatorics.
+Erd\H os, Frankl and R\"odl~\cite{erdos} extended this result to any fixed $\varrho$, also giving an easier construction for the lower bound, thus solving the so-called $(3\varrho-3,3)$-problem.
+There are various later generalizations of~\cite{ruzsa} and~\cite{erdos}, see for example~\cite{alon} and the references therein, and the survey~\cite{furedi}.

-In what follows, we show that finding the maximum number of hyperedges of a hypergraph with a given Berge girth is essentially a generalization of the $(6,3)$-problem for 3-graphs, called the $(\kappa r- \kappa, \kappa)$ problem for $r$-graphs in this terminology.
-Then, we apply the resolution of the $(3r-3,3)$ problem by~\cite{erdos} to batch codes.
+In what follows, we show that finding the maximum size (the number of hyperedges) of a hypergraph with a given Berge girth is essentially a generalization of the $(6,3)$-problem for 3-graphs which would be called the $(\kappa\varrho-\kappa,\kappa)$ problem for $\varrho$-graphs in this terminology.
+Finally, we apply the resolution of the $(3\varrho-3,3)$ problem in~\cite{erdos} to batch codes.